Bike boom: 20th century

 The boom received a kick start in the mid-1960s with the advent of the Schwinn Sting-Ray and other wheelie bikes.
 Sales reached 4 million units per year for the first time.
 At the height of the boom, in 1972, 1973, and 1974, more bicycles than automobiles were sold in the U.S.

-Additional factors contributing to the U.S. bike boom included affordable and versatile 10-speed derailleur-geared racing bicycles becoming widely available, the arrival of many post-World War II baby boomers at adulthood and demanding inexpensive transportation for recreation and exercise, and increasing interest in reducing pollution.
+Factors contributing to the U.S. bike boom included affordable and versatile 10-speed derailleur-geared racing bicycles becoming widely available, the arrival of many post-World War II baby boomers at adulthood and demanding inexpensive transportation for recreation and exercise, and increasing interest in reducing pollution.
 The 1973 oil crisis, which increased the cost of driving an automobile, making bicycle commuting a more attractive option, is commonly assumed to have propelled the bike boom, but in fact, bicycle sales had already peaked when the crisis struck in October, 1973.

 The United Kingdom experienced a mountain bike boom during the 1990s.
 Road bike customers were seen as reluctant to spend money, while the mountain bike market offered new features such as suspensions and materials such as carbon fibre, aluminum and titanium.
-The market began to implode by the time of the 2001 United Kingdom foot-and-mouth outbreak.
+The market declined coinciding with the 2001 United Kingdom foot-and-mouth outbreak, which made mountain biking more difficult due to land closure.
 Since then it has barely recovered to the level of its prime years.